jro-github/intersected_contrails/README.md

 - `altitude` Aircraft flight altitude, and converted into meters
 - `M` Aircraft mass in kilograms
 - `fuelflow` Fuel flow in kilograms per second
-- `distance` Calculated based on Latitude and Longgitude
+- `distance` Calculated based on Latitude and Longitude

 ### Meteorology inputs: